Linguistics - Courses

 Counts when focusing on Middle English grammar and vocabulary.

 Special Topics Courses for Graduate Students

 ENGL 5337 has been offered by each of the core linguistics faculty in recent semesters.
 During Fall 2007, Dr. Hurst taught the course as Language and Gender.
-Dr. Kim has taught the course as Semantics, and will teach this again tentatively in Spring 2009.
+Dr. Kim has taught the course as Semantics, and Dr. Braver has taught the course as Perception, Cognition, and Language.
 For more details, check out their faculty webpages for course syllabi.

 - Linguistics Home

 - MA Concentration in Linguistics